neeilya/upwork-jobs-feed-tracker/readme.md

 ![alt tag](https://raw.githubusercontent.com/neeilya/upwork-jobs-feed-tracker/master/promotional.png)

-The Upwork jobs feed tracker is Chrome extension developed by freelancer for freelancers.
+The Upwork jobs feed tracker is a Chrome extension.
 It allows you to track your personal jobs feed on Upwork and immediately notifies you whenever new job appears.

 You can install ready extension from [here](https://chrome.google.com/webstore/detail/upwork-jobs-feed-tracker/gcjmekbfkkmaccloaoccfiohjnmgkddm).
 Feedback and contribute are highly appreciated!